 - 1 tsp Vanilla paste or 1 vanilla bean

-Prepare coconut flakes: open the coconut.
+- If using whole coconut to make the flakes: open the coconut.
 Bake the two halves (still in the shell) at 400 for about 20 minutes.
 The meat of the coconut will start peeling off of the shell.
 Pry all the meat from the shell and peel off the outer, brown skin with a potato peeler.
 Shred coconut on a large grater.
 Set the desired amount aside in a mixing bowl.
 You can freeze the remaining coconut.